claudio-unipv/pvml/README.md

 # Installation

-The library is availablt on PIP an can be installed as follows
+The library is available on [PYPI](https://pypi.org/project/pvml/) and can be installed as follows

 ```pip3 install pvml```